-- 1. Connect the camera to an external recorder with an HD-SDI cable. - 2.
-Ensure that a formatted SSD is inserted in the camera. - 3.
-Set up the HD-SDI output: - a.
+- 1. Attach a DSMC2 expander or module that has an HD-SDI or HDMI port. - 2.
+Connect the camera to an external recorder with an HD-SDI or HDMI cable. - 3.
+Ensure that a formatted SSD is inserted in the camera. - 4.
+Set up the HD-SDI or HDMI output: - a.
 Go to Menu > Monitoring > Monitors and select a monitor. - b.
 Select Clean from the Mode drop-down menu (otherwise the external recorder records the overlay). - c.
 Select the output resolution from the Resolution drop-down menu.

-NOTE: The HD-SDI maximum resolution is 1080p.
-For more information, go to "Record/Monitor Out Ports" on page 169.
+NOTE: The HDMI and HD-SDI maximum resolution is 1080p.
+For more information, go to "Record/Monitor Out Ports" on page 196.

-- 4. Disable all False Colors (otherwise the external recorder records the False Colors).
-For more information, go to "Tools" on page 63. - 5.
+- 5. Disable all False Colors (otherwise the external recorder records the False Colors).
+For more information, go to "Tools" on page 78. - 6.
 If monitoring audio via a third-party monitor that supports audio, set up the monitor mix: - a.
 Go to Menu > Settings > Audio > Mix > Monitor Mix. - b.
-Adjust the input channels. - 6.
-Go to Menu > Settings > Recording > Mode. - 7.
-Select Local from the Storage drop-down menu. - 8.
+Adjust the input channels. - 7.
+Go to Menu > Settings > Recording > Mode. - 8.
+Select Local from the Storage drop-down menu. - 9.
 Begin recording.